Board-Folk/Commodore-PC10-III-Reproduction/312628-REV-5.7A/README.md

 Most parts are marked on the board and it is expected that these will be reused from a donor board.
 It is completely possible that your particular board uses different (but compatible) parts so it's advisable to take photos before starting.
-For a complete BOM, consult the link to the google spreadsheet.

 ## Thanks